 Decreasing Salon Expenses

 They allow their expenses to get out of hand, with too much outsourcing and money wasted on things that don’t generate a return on the investment made.

 Small savings over many areas can amount to quite a lot of money, which in some cases determines whether or not you take home a wage for yourself.

 Wages are generally the biggest expense in most salons and spa’s, and while you most definitely need to employ people to help you increase your revenue, you must also be very aware of how much they are returning to your business.

 In fact, I prefer to no longer call them a receptionist, but instead, I like the term Front Desk Salesperson.

 Why is that?

-They must be able to sell Gift Vouchers, additional treatments at the time of booking, retail products as they are checking out clients, additional appointments to existing client and so much more.
+They must be able to sell Gift Vouchers, additional treatments at the time of booking, retail products as they are checking out clients, additional appointments to existing clients and so much more.

 Increasing Salon Revenue

 If you know what your average client spend is for both services and retail you can create strategies to help you increase those figures.

 You can look for ways to attract more clients, retain more clients, get clients to visit the salon more often and also ways to get clients to spend a little more each time they visit.

 Often, it takes only very small improvements in each of these areas (as little as 5%) to make a huge difference to your revenue.

 So there you have it.
-The simple formula for a more successful business begins with understanding expenses and revenue.
+The simple formula for a more successful business begins with understanding your expenses and revenue.

 If you can’t figure it out by yourself, talk to your accountant and get him or her to explain what those figures really mean to your financial success.
 It’s worth the investment of your time.